Pathak706/remote-lock-assignment/README.md

 - Create a branch to push the commits of your solution
 - Create a Pull Request
 - When your Pull Request is ready for review, respond to our last email thread with the link to your Pull Request.

+## NOTE:

+I have created new json-server cz I am not able to start api server as you mentioned.

+so Please go to `/api` folder and run `npm i` then run `npm start`